Dudipatsar Lake: Wildlife

 The lake and its wetlands habitats are of significant ecological importance for resident fauna and migratory waterfowl.
 Some of the park's fauna includes the snow leopard, black bear, marmot, weasel, lynx, leopard, Himalayan snowcock, and snow partridge.

 Access

 The 2005 Kashmir earthquake in North Pakistan made access more difficult.
 However, since 2006 the Pakistan government has taken steps to restore tourism in the Kaghan Valley, including restoring as well as building new tourism facilities and infrastructure.
 To reach the lake, you start your hiking from a small village near Lulusar, called Besal.
 It is strongly advised to rent mules from here for you and your rations.
-After crossing one of the streams which later form the Kunhar river downstream, it is a hike of around 6 tp 7 hours to the lake.
+After crossing one of the streams which later form the Kunhar river downstream, it is a hike of around 6 to 7 hours to the lake.
 Most people have to stay overnight at a stone-hut village near the lake called "Mulla ki Basti".
 You need to carry tents and sleeping bags with you.